 I trained at the West Surrey College of Art & Design (now University for the Creative Arts), graduating in 1990.

-In 1994 I was fortunate to be offered a job with Character Magic Ltd, a studio run by the renowned Kim Raymond, that specialised in producing Licensed Character Art, mostly Disney.
+In 1994 I was fortunate to be offered a job with Character Magic Ltd, a studio run by the renowned Kim Raymond, that specialised in producing Licensed Character Art, mainly Disney.
 I started as an Inker but moved quickly to Background Artist.
-Most of the projects we worked on were for new movie licenses or the Disney Classics, so I gained a lot of experience painting in many different styles.
+Most of the projects we worked on were for new movie licenses or the Disney Classics, so I gained extensive experience painting in many different styles.

-In 1996 I plugged into the Disney Training program and began to hone my skills in character origination.
-Instructed by some of the best artists in the world, I found the whole experience inspiring as well as challenging.
-I also discovered that being a Disney character artist is a job that's a lot harder than it looks, taking years to perfect.
+In 1996, I joined the Disney Training programme and started honing my skills in character creation.
+Guided by some of the best artists in the world, I found the whole experience both inspiring and challenging.
+I also realised that being a Disney character artist is a role far more difficult than it looks, requiring years to master.

-In 1997, I decided to take the leap into freelance work.
-Perhaps a little early, professionally speaking, but it was fuelled by personal circumstances.
-Thankfully I managed to make it work and remained fully employed for many years.
+In 1997, I decided to take the plunge into freelance work.
+It was perhaps a bit early, professionally speaking, but it was driven by personal circumstances.
+Thankfully, I managed to make it work and remained fully employed for many years.

-In May of 2002 I received an award from The Walt Disney Company for ‘Best Winnie The Pooh Artist for Publishing, 2001’, a real surprise and a lovely gesture from them, especially as it helped me secure an international reputation.
-I began receiving commissions from all over the world and was given some great opportunities.
+In May 2002, I received an award from The Walt Disney Company for ‘Best Winnie The Pooh Artist for Publishing, 2001’.
+It was a real surprise and a lovely gesture from them, especially as it helped me build an international reputation.
+I then started receiving commissions from all over the world and was given some excel

-Since then, I have worked on a wide variety of projects for many different clients in the Brands and Licensing space, which has kept me on my creative toes and broadened my experience.
+Since then, I have worked on a wide range of projects for various clients in the Brands and Licensing sector, which has kept me creatively engaged and expanded my experience.

-So, I’m still here after thirty years, twenty seven as a freelancer, still paying my dues, and always striving to improve.
-Though the world is changing, and AI technology may soon remove the need for services like mine, until that day, I'll see what comes along.
+So, I’ve been here for thirty-two years, twenty-nine of which as a freelancer, still paying my dues and always aiming to improve.
+Although the world changes and AI technology might soon eliminate the need for services like mine, until then, I'll see what comes my way.